2019 Belgian federal election: Electoral system

 The 150 members of the Chamber of Representatives were elected in 11 multi-member constituencies, being the ten provinces and Brussels, with between 4 and 24 seats.
 Seats are allocated using the D'Hondt method, with an electoral threshold of 5% per constituency.

 Representatives elected from the five Flemish Region provinces, Antwerp (24), East Flanders (20), Flemish Brabant (15), Limburg (12) and West Flanders (16), automatically belonged to the Dutch-speaking language group in parliament, whereas those elected from the five provinces of Wallonia, Hainaut (18), Liège (15), Luxembourg (4), Namur (6) and Walloon Brabant (5), formed the French-speaking language group.
 The 15 members elected in Brussels could choose to join either group.
 Apportionment of seats is done every ten years in accordance with population data, last by royal order of 31 January 2013.

 The 60-member Senate is composed of 50 representatives from the regional and community parliaments, plus 10 co-opted senators proportionally divided among parties based on the result of the federal election.

 All Belgian citizens aged 18 or over were obligated to participate in the election.
-Non-Belgian citizens residing in Belgium (regardless of EU citizenship) couldn't vote, whereas Belgian citizens living abroad could register to vote.
+Non-Belgian citizens residing in Belgium (regardless of EU citizenship) could not vote, whereas Belgian citizens living abroad could register to vote.